 Anyone can flip furniture if they have the appropriate tools to get the job done.
 There are the 10 tools you need when flipping furniture.
 The top 10 items you can’t live without.

-Hopefully, you have read my “Where to Find Furniture to Flip on a Budget” blog post (click here) and now you’re ready to get started.
-Here is a list of the basics you will need to flip that first piece.
+Hopefully, you have read my Where to Find Furniture to Flip on a Budget blog post and now you’re ready to get started.
+Here is the list of the 10 basic tools and supplies you will need to flip that first piece.
 (This post contains affiliate links for your convenience).

 Table of Contents

 1. Furniture Cleaner